theauk/ProjectBank/README.md

 # ProjectBank

-## How to run
+## 1. Before you run

-To run the ProjectBank Application do the following:
+Before you can run ProjectBank ensure the following three things are setup on your machine.

 ---

-### Ensure Docker is installed
+### 1.1 Ensure Docker is installed and running

 You can install Docker from: [https://www.docker.com/get-started](https://www.docker.com/get-started)

+When installed start "Docker Desktop".

 ---

-### Ensure Certificate is present
+### 1.2 Ensure Certificate is present

-First ensure that you have created a valid developer certificate.
+Ensure that you have created a valid developer certificate.
 This is done by running the following script in PowerShell in the directory ``.\scripts`` :

 >``create-certificate.ps1``

 ---

-### Ensure .local folder contents
+### 1.3 Ensure .local folder with contents

 In order to run the program you will have to create some local files in the project directory.

-Create a folder: ``.local``
+Create a folder called ``.local``

 Now create the following files in the ``.local`` directory: